0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

 comments: false
 ---

+This challenge required me to construct a sequence of instructions that produces a target output.

+---

 # Initial Analysis
 This is an ELF binary coded in C++, the main function contains a loop that, once it exits, prints the flag.
 ```c